 |5||Visibility||A molecule cannot be seen with the naked eye as they are at the atomic level.||A compound can be easily seen with the naked eye.|

-These are the main differences between molecule and compound.
+These are the main differences between molecules and compounds.
 These differences can help the students to learn about molecules and compounds in a better way and answer questions perfectly in the exam.
 To know more details about the molecules and compounds, check the articles given below.

 |Laws of Chemical Combination for Elements and Compounds||Empirical and Molecular Formula|